SebastienPoncelet/django-setup-practise/Recipe.md

 where <AppNameConfig> is the class name in the <app_name> apps.py.
 - Check project is created properly by running the server:
 $ python3 manage.py runserver
+- Migrate the DB for the first time according to section 3.
-- Create models according to section 1.
+- Create models according to section 2.
-- Create super user for django admin:
-$ python3 manage.py createsuperuser
 - Register models in <app_name> admin.py to allow admin interface.
+- Migrate the DB according to section 3.
+- Setup the django admin according to section 4.
 - Install and setup JWT according to section 5.
 - Create views according to section 3.
 - Declare url in app's URLconf